doocs/leetcode/solution/2100-2199/2199.Finding the Topic of Each Post/README_EN.md

 <p>Leetcode has collected some posts from its social media website and is interested in finding the topics of each post.
 Each topic can be expressed by one or more keywords.
 If a keyword of a certain topic exists in the content of a post (<strong>case insensitive</strong>) then the post has this topic.</p>

-<p>Write an SQL query to find the topics of each post according to the following rules:</p>
+<p>Write a solution to find the topics of each post according to the following rules:</p>

 <ul>
 	<li>If the post does not have keywords from any topic, its topic should be <code>&quot;Ambiguous!&quot;</code>.</li>